-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers Hannibal.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+H is for Hannibal.

 E. H. Gombrich: Hannibal was a truly extraordinary young man.
 Reared among soldiers, he knew everything there was to know about warfare.
 Hunger and cold, heat and thirst, forced marches day and night, he had seen them all.
 He was fearless, unbelievably tenacious and a born leader.
 He could outwit the enemy with his cunning and sum up a situation in an instant, and he has a cool head.
 He was that rare thing: a man who made war like a chess-player, carefully considering each move before he made it.

 ‘He left Spain immediately for Italy, equipped with war elephants and a large army – a truly formidable force.’